-Search engines enhance their algorithms to cater to user needs, so the best way to evaluate your website’s structure is to look at it from the perspective of a user.
-Before your website goes public, show it to colleagues and friends to get an idea of how the structure and content work according to search intents and how easy it is to navigate through different pages, and interact with them.
+As search engines enhance their algorithms to align with user needs, it is crucial to evaluate your website’s structure from the perspective of a user.
+Before making your website public, consider showing it to colleagues and friends to gather feedback on how the structure and content work according to search intents and assess the ease of navigation and interaction across different pages.

 After the launch, you can monitor user behavior with various tools.
-Heatmaps like Hotjar and Crazy Egg will show how visitors move around the site and where they click, A/B and usability tests will help define which features perform well and which don’t, while real user feedback will give you insightful ideas on what needs improvement.
+Heatmaps like Hotjar and Crazy Egg will show how visitors move around the site and where they click.
+You can also use the A/B and usability test features provided by these heatmap apps to define which features perform well and which don’t.
+Also, capitulate on this by using real user feedback to get insights on what needs improvement.

-To check your structure from the technical point of view, use tools like SE Ranking’s Website Audit.
-It will scan all your pages, identifying all issues with links, tags, indexing directives, and so on.
+To check your structure from a technical standpoint, use tools like SE Ranking’s Website Audit.
+This tool will scan all of your pages and identify all issues involving links, tags, indexing directives, and so on.
 Also, use Google Search Console to monitor how Googlebot sees your pages.

 Step 9.
 Check your sitelinks

-As we’ve mentioned, a good structure often results in getting sitelinks and standing out in the SERP.
+As mentioned previously, a well-structured website often results in getting sitelinks and standing out in the SERP.